 What do we do after we are married?

-- The officiate will return the signed marriage application to the Knox County Clerk’s Office.
+- The officiate will return the signed marriage application to the Franklin County Clerk’s Office.
 It will be filed with the County Clerk and a Marriage License will be issued to the couple.

 - When changing your maiden name, you will take your marriage license to the Social Security Administration.
 Information about the Social Security Office located in Florence, KY.

 - Upon receiving clearance from the Social Security Administration, then you may change your name on your driver’s license.
-Information about the Knox County Circuit Clerk’s office.
+Information about the Franklin County Circuit Clerk’s office.